projectbanana/projectbanana.github.io/_posts/2015-02-12-wikipedia.md

 date: 2015-02-12 16:30:00 CEST
 ---

-How to interact with Wikipedia as research mathematician.
+How to interact with Wikipedia as a (mathematical) researcher.